Brady76/MethodsAndToolsProject/Lesson 4.2: Functions/README.md

 3. Extrapolating we get: 5 * 4 * 3 * 2 * factorial(1)
 4. When we get to 1 we hit our base case, where we're told to just return 1 instead of going any deeper down the rabbit hole recursively!
 4. Our final answer is 120!

+## Assignment

+For this assignment, you will be asked to implement a program using the helper and recurisve function that you've learned in this tutorial.
+You will be asked to:

+1. Write a recursive summation function for int x, return the summation
+2. Pass x and y to the multiplication function provided and return the result